Discrete Choice Models in PyMC-Marketing

 var_names=["like", "p"])

-Causal Inference with the Do-Operator modifies world-state and data alike.
+Causal Inference with the Do-Operator modifies world-state and data alike allowing for compelling intervention studies about consumer behaviour

 • Bayesian Models offer a data-informed tool for simulation experiments for ceteris-paribus inference.